-Applicants should propose foreign market development activities tailored to strengthen the competitiveness of a U.S. industry.
+Applicants should propose foreign market development activities tailored to help U.S. firms to export.
 Examples from prior years are set forth below and, in greater detail, at trade.gov/mdcp.
-These are provided only for illustration.
-Applicants are not required to propose any of these activities:
+These are provided only for illustration and applicants are not required to propose any of these activities: